GURSV/Crop-Recommendation-EDA_ML-models-pipeline/README.md

 Complete EDA and Pre-processed crop data.
 Different Machine Learning models trained on the data.
-GaussianNB has the maximum validation accuracy.
+Through K-Fold CV it resulted GaussianNB has the maximum accuracy.

  ![image](https://github.com/user-attachments/assets/623b19dd-b2d9-4ba8-aadf-6a17a3e918bf)